Scholarship Resume Template and Examples for 2024

 FYI.com

-• Supported the optimization and revamping of online content across the site.
+• Improved website traffic by 25% through optimization and revamping of online content across the site.

-• Cooperated with SEO teams to identify relevant keywords and article restructuring.
+• Increased article engagement by 30% by collaborating with SEO teams to identify relevant keywords and restructure articles.

 • Conducted A/B testing: formulated hypotheses, set up tests, and analyzed results.